PREreview/documentation/about/team.md

 # Leadership Team

-### Daniela Saderi, Ph.D. – Co-founder, Platform and Fundraising Lead
+### Daniela Saderi, Ph.D. – Co-Founder, Platform and Fundraising Lead
 ![Daniela](../images/daniela2_bw.jpg)

 Daniela is a Mozilla Fellow for Science 2018/2019.
 At PREreview she leads the development of the platform and is